etuong/chat-with-me/README.md

 # Chat With Me

-> A chatting web app built with React and Socket.io
+> A chatting web app built with React, Socket.io, and MongoDB

 <img src="screenshot.png" width="400">